nikita-rudenko/nikitarudenko.dev/content/blog/breaking-down-debounce.md

 It has three changes:

-1. Uses `apply` instead of simple invocation with parenthesis.
-This allows providing right `this`.
+1. Uses `apply` instead of simple invocation with parenthesis. `this` will now work as expected inside of the scope of applied function.
 For example, in this case, `this` will reference the button DOM element:

 ```js
 debouncedButton.addEventListener("click", debounce(runExpensiveTask, 2000));
 ```

 2. `setTimeout` can "steal" `this` and set it to the `window` (or another global object).
-To avoid this behavior, we put an arrow function as the first argument. `this` now will be inherited from the `callback` function.
+To avoid this behavior, we put an arrow function as the first argument. `this` now will be inherited from the `callLater` function.

-3. As we use `apply` method now, we need to deliver the original arguments.
+3. As we use the `apply` method now, we need to forward the original arguments.
 Every function declared with a `function` keyword has access to a special `arguments` object.
 We explicitly get a list of all arguments by spreading `...args` and provide as the second argument to `apply`.

 Recommended: